List of Internet pioneers: Dave Mills

-David L. Mills (born 1938) is an American computer engineer.
+David L. Mills (1938–2024) was an American computer engineer.
 Mills earned his PhD in Computer and Communication Sciences from the University of Michigan in 1971.
 While at Michigan he worked on the ARPA sponsored Conversational Use of Computers (CONCOMP) project and developed DEC PDP-8 based hardware and software to allow terminals to be connected over phone lines to an IBM System/360 mainframe computer.

 Mills was the chairman of the Gateway Algorithms and Data Structures Task Force (GADS) and the first chairman of the Internet Architecture Task Force.
 He invented the Network Time Protocol (1981), the DEC LSI-11 based fuzzball router that was used for the 56 kbit/s NSFNET (1985), the Exterior Gateway Protocol (1984), and inspired the author of ping (1983).
-He is an emeritus professor at the University of Delaware.
+He was an emeritus professor at the University of Delaware following his retirement in 2008 after 22 years of teaching for the university.

 In 1999 he was inducted as a Fellow of the Association for Computing Machinery, and in 2002, as a Fellow of the Institute of Electrical and Electronics Engineers (IEEE).
 In 2008, Mills was elected to the National Academy of Engineering (NAE).
 In 2013 he received the IEEE Internet Award "For significant leadership and sustained contributions in the research, development, standardization, and deployment of quality time synchronization capabilities for the Internet."

 Radia Perlman

-Radia Joy Perlman (born 1951) is the software designer and network engineer who developed the spanning-tree protocol which is fundamental to the operation of network bridges.
+Radia Joy Perlman (born 1951) is the software designer and network engineer who developed the Spanning Tree Protocol which is fundamental to the operation of network bridges.
 She also played an important role in the development of link-state routing protocols such as IS-IS (which had a significant influence on OSPF).
 In 2010 she received the ACM SIGCOMM Award "for her fundamental contributions to the Internet routing and bridging protocols that we all use and take for granted every day."